AnthonyTudorov/PALISADE-SizeOf-Fork/README-build.md

 Once this is completed, you can "make all" to make the entire PALISADE distribution.

+There is no longer a giant unit test executable that runs every single test.
+You can still "make testall", which really means "run the unit test for each component".

-The "make clean" removes all build products (but not the third-party libraries).
+The "make clean" removes all build products (but not the third-party libraries). "make clobber" undoes the third-party build products as well as PALISADE

 Running "make install" installs executables, etc onto your machine; you probably need "sudo make install" unless you are specifying some other install location.
 You can change the install location by running